skywind3000/asyncrun.vim/README.md

 ### Customize Runner

-You may want your command run in a tmux split or a new gnome-terminal window, for this reason, AsyncRun provides you [customize runners](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).
+You may want your command run in a tmux split or a new gnome-terminal window, for this reason, AsyncRun allows you [customize runners](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).

 ### Command Modifier